insin/newforms/README.rst

      , postBody         : forms.CharField({extraClasses: 'larger island'})
      , allowComments    : forms.BooleanField({required: false})
      // CSS settings
-     , requiredCssClass : 'required'  // A class to style required fields , errorCssClass    : 'error'     // A class to style fields with errors })
+     , requiredCssClass       : 'required'  // A class to style required fields , errorCssClass          : 'error'     // A class to style fields with errors , allContainerCssClass   : 'form-row'  // A class to style fields with errors })

 * The API is largely consistent with Django's API, with the following